Anmol-Ghadia/YetAnotherECommerceSite/README.md

 ## Search Logic (BrowsePage)
 1) When no keywords are supplied
-    When no preferences are set, the backend server selects a random product and the next 14 products (15 total) for retrieval.
-To keep things fresh, the frontend then shuffles these items before displaying them.
+    When no preferences are set, the backend server selects random products that satisfy the criteria for retrieval.

     Quantity buttons: then number of items selected after the inital random product is controlled

-    Category: **under devlopment**

     Price range: The next items that do not fall in acceptable range are omited by database
 1) When keywords are supplied